 With SSL in Unbounce, you can present your pages with third party applications such as Facebook and Linkedin Ads with the most efficiency.
 LinkedIn ads may let your page skip the moderation queue.
 Woo!

 Global Sign has a specific set of guidelines for securing URLs.
-In the unlikely case that your URL cannot be secured, you'll need to connect with Global Sign directly, as the authorization occurs on their end.
+In the unlikely case that your URL cannot be secured, you can contact Unbounce Customer Success by submitting a ticket and we'll contact Global Sign on your behalf.

 Secure Site Seal